Yaara-BA/Game_Of_Life/README.md

 - **Python**: Core programming language used.
 - **Pygame**: Library used for creating the grid, handling user input, and displaying animations.

+### Known Patterns to Try
+- **Glider**: A small pattern that moves diagonally across the grid.
+- **Blinker**: An oscillator that alternates between horizontal and vertical lines.
+- **Block**: A still-life pattern that remains stable.

+Experiment by creating your own patterns or setting up different initial states to observe unique evolutions.

+### Future Enhancements
+Potential improvements to explore in the future:
+- Adding different grid sizes and customization options.
+- Implementing a feature to save and load specific patterns.
+- Allowing for color customization for cells in different states.